Behaviors That Are Non-Sexually Creepy

 Coming across as angry and bitter, in a simmering, repressed, pent-up way

-People aren't creeped out by temperamental hotheads who are open about their anger and aggressive tendencies.
+People aren't creeped out by temperamental hotheads who are open about their anger and aggressiveness.
+Annoyed or scared, yes, but not creeped out.
 They can feel uneasy if someone fits more of a ticking time bomb stereotype.
 Behaviors that can cause this sense of unease are:

 - Seeming as if they hold on to their anger, and are unable to confront the people that irritate them

 - Generally being negative and complaining a lot

 - Going on about all the slights people have committed against them

 - Seeming to get annoyed at little things

 - Having tense body language, like they're agitated, but trying to swallow it down

 - Seeming to have unrealistic expectations about people's behavior or what they deserve from the world (e.g., brooding for days because an acquaintance walked by them on the street without saying hello)